ShiuLab/PseudogenePipeline/README.md

   * python scripts in the _pipeline_scripts folder
   * RepeatMaster (http://www.repeatmasker.org/)
   * tfasty (part of the FASTA package, version 36 or later; http://faculty.virginia.edu/wrpearson/fasta/)
-    Note: The included version of tfasty was complied using "make -f ../make/Makefile.linux_sse2 all"

 2. Useage